From Brooklyn with Love

 Alice has finished cleaning the children, bathroom, and kitchen.
 Anthony is playing on the floor in the living room and Mary is sitting in her play pen.
 It is a rare moment of relative calm.
 Soon she will have to begin cooking dinner.
 She sits in the kitchen and lights a cigarette.
 Her mind drifts back to when she was in grammar school.
 She wrote a make believe biography of a woman.
 The woman graduated high school at 18, married at 21, and had two children, one boy and one girl.
 Then she died at age 70.
 So far that has been her life.
 Alice wonders if her next significant life event will be her funeral.

 Molly makes her commute home.
 To get home she takes a train and two busses.
-During her commute there is a steady rain and glimpses of older women who remind Molly of how she might be in 30 years.
+During her commute there is a steady rain and glimpses of older women who remind Molly of how she might look in 30 years.
 Will she be working in the same office in the same dead end job until she retires?

 When Molly gets home she quickly prepares dinner.
 She puts it in the oven and calls Alice.
 Alice has a cigarette in her mouth and is holding Mary when she answers the phone.